The role of robots in the education of the future

 Different types of devices are available for learning robotics and programming.
 Some of them use mobile phones: with the phone, users can control the toy using an app.
 There are a number projects that are still in an incipient stage of development or which are raising capital through crowdfunding websites; one of them is Romo, a small robot that uses a smartphone for its brain.
 Using another mobile device and a multi-platform app, users can move it around, make it show animated facial expressions, make it dance or turn it into a spybot.
 Romo is simple and very different from the typical image of the personal robot.
 In order to find another, more complex type of robot (also funded by crowdfunding), we need to turn our gaze towards products such as Antbo, an insect-shaped robot designed to help children learn robotics and programming.
 It has a scanning system that enables it to perceive and explore its environment, using its neural system to process and react to stimuli.
 Antbo has an accelerometer and touch, sound, light and distance sensors.

 A variety of robot kits are available to introduce children and teenagers to robot programming, using systems such as Raspberry Pi .
 One example is Lego Mindstorms, a hardware and software platform produced by Lego to develop programmable robots based on Lego building blocks.
-They have a smart computer that controls the system, a set of modular sensors and motors and other components to create the mechanical systems – everything you need for a kit to help you start learning programming at home.
+They have a smart computer that controls the system, a set of modular sensors and motors and other components to create the mechanical systems – everything you need for a kit to help you start learning to programme at home.

 -Learning languages, school reinforcement, special education

 The Musio robot has been designed for educational purposes.
 Its job is to help Japanese children learn English through playing and improve their pronunciation and vocabulary.
-Musio talks while expressing complex emotions, thus practising a type of conversation that is close to that used by humans.
+Musio talks while expressing complex emotions, thus practicing a type of conversation that is close to that used by humans.
 According to the company that created it, Musio has unlimited conversation powers, with the ability to hold unprogrammed dialogues thanks to its AI-based technology.
 Musio is accompanied by learning materials and an ergonomic optic reader-type extension called Sophy to help children study.

 Source Nico video news (http://news.nicovideo.jp/watch/nw3642379)